Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI

 \subsection{Weak Scaling}

+We focus on weak scaling because Itoyori's RDWS algorithm incurs overhead at low task-per-core ratios (as shown in Section~\ref{subsec:varying-width}), making strong scaling scenarios inherently unfavorable for work-stealing-based systems.

-As shown in Figure~\ref{fig:weak-scaling}, MPI and HPX demonstrate excellent weak scaling, with METG(50\%) remaining stable for HPX and increasing only marginally for MPI.
-The localized communication structure of the \texttt{stencil} pattern favors these systems, as most dependencies are resolved intra-node.
-In contrast, Itoyori and ItoyoriFBC exhibit a performance decline when scaling to multiple nodes.
-This decline results from randomized task distribution; even within a stencil pattern, processes frequently access data from remote nodes, incurring higher communication latencies compared to the static mapping of MPI.
+As shown in Figure~\ref{fig:weak-scaling}, the MPI and HPX implementations demonstrate excellent weak scaling, with METG(50\%) remaining stable for HPX and increasing only marginally for MPI.
+The localized communication structure of the \texttt{stencil} pattern favors these implementations, as most dependencies are resolved intra-node.
+In contrast, the Itoyori and ItoyoriFBC implementations exhibit a performance decline when scaling to multiple nodes.
+This decline results from randomized task distribution; even within a stencil pattern, processes frequently access data from remote nodes, incurring higher communication latencies compared to the static mapping of the MPI implementation.